Connecting Researchers with Kentucky Roots

 The group started out as the Central Kentucky Genealogical Society.
 Less than one year later, the group would transform into the Kentucky Genealogical Society.

-Shelby went on to describe the group activities and accomplishments.
-The group knew that vital records and other historical artifacts were needed to support the genealogical studies.
+Shelby further described the group’s activities and accomplishments.
+Even the young organization knew that vital records and other historical artifacts were needed to support the genealogical studies.

-The first projects included gathering these important Kentucky records and documentation:
+The first projects included gathering important Kentucky records and documentation:

 - Cataloging tombstone inscriptions for 74 cemeteries in Franklin County